Alfred D. Chandler Jr.: Influence

-Chandler's work was somewhat ignored in history departments, but proved influential in business, economics, and sociology.
+Alfred Chandler has drawn many fans over the past century due to his accomplished work that eventually led to the genesis of the topic of business history.
+Along with the thousands of business historians that would not be employed without his work, there are several critics who seek to extend Chandler's arguments, and some who would rather than replace it.

-In the business field, Chandler, along with Kenneth R. Andrews and Igor Ansoff, has been credited with the foundational role in introducing and popularizing the concept of business strategy.
+Much like Chandler himself, historians such as Wallace Williams and Milorad Novicevic are noticing another case of evolution that is taking place in modern business America, (refs required) one that is founded upon a need for systemization that results in globalization.
+Due to recent information technological advances such as the internet and cloud networking, corporations have the capacity to expand even further into regions and areas unknown, thus concentrating the economy more than before.
+As a result of Chandler's findings, we are in a much better situation now that we possess knowledge and documentation of what used to be the business realm, in order to predict what is yet to come.

-In sociology, prior to Chandler's research, some sociologists assumed there were no differences between governmental, corporate, and nonprofit organizations.
+In sociology, prior to Chandler's research, some sociologists assumed there were no differences between governmental, corporate, and non-profit organizations.
 Chandler's focus on corporations clearly demonstrated that there were differences, and this thesis has influenced organizational sociologists' work since the late 1970s.
 It also motivated sociologists to investigate and critique Chandler's work more closely, turning up instances in which Chandler assumed American corporations acted for reasons of efficiency, when they actually operated in a context of politics or conflict.